Maleyka-gh/Maleyka-gh/README.md

 into actionable insights and building predictive models to address real-world problems.
-I have worked on various Data Science projects in Germany, both at national and international level and conducted extensive research and experimentation during my master's thesis in ML/DL algorithms, both standard & advanced augmentation techniques,  including transformer and CNN-based GANs.
+I have worked on various Data Science projects in Germany, both at national and international level and conducted extensive research and experimentation during my master's thesis in ML/DL algorithms, both standard & advanced data augmentation techniques (including transformer and CNN-based GANs).

 #### 📚Publications & Upcoming Endeavors